David Singerman

 Biography

 David Singerman is a historian of science, technology, medicine, and capitalism.
-His first book, The Purity Machine: Science, Power, and the Invention of Sugar, is under review at the University of Chicago Press.
+His first book, Unrefined: How Capitalism Reinvented Sugar will be published in September 2025 by the University of Chicago Press.
 His second book project is a new history of drugs and performance in sports.

 His research has been supported by the National Science Foundation, Social Science Research Council, and Chemical Heritage Foundation, among others.
 In 2015 his dissertation was awarded prizes for best dissertation in business history by the Business History Conference and the Association of Business Historians (UK).
 Before coming to UVA he was a postdoctoral associate at Rutgers University and a research associate at Harvard Business School.